 Copy-Writer is a full feature word processor that provides all the features normally expected in the expensive packages.
 In addition, Copy-Writer provides more!
-DOUBLE COLUMNS in the direct point of the control of th addition.

-more!
-DOUBLE COLUMNS in the

-direct printout mode offer a

-unique capability found only

-in \$10,000 word processors.

-Eliminate the cutting and required for Eliminate the pasting required for newsletters, proposals, reports; Copy-Writer does it for you.
-Copy-Writer also features embedded text margin control, embedded text margin control, global edit capabilities, printer code capability, "cut and paste" on auto page numbers, screen, auto page numbers, footers, headers, and much more.
-Copy-writer can record text data on disk as either standard or straight ASCII data files.
-Printouts can be made formatted or raw made formatted or raw funformatted) with all control codes printed.
+DOUBLE COLUMNS in the direct printout mode offer a unique capability found only in %10,000 word processors.
+Eliminate the cutting and pasting required for newsletters, proposals, reports; Copy-Writer also features embedded text margin control, embedded text page control, embedded text page control, global edit capability, "cut and paste" on screen, auto page numbers, footers, headers, and much more.
+Copy-Writer can record text data on disk as either standard or straight ASCII data files.
+Printouts can be made formatted or raw (unformatted) with all control codes printed.
 Copy-Writer even has the ability to merge disk data files in order to print form letters.

-Copy-Writer can operate with SCREENMAKER, BO Column Video Board to provide a full professional system.
+Copy-Writer can operate with SCREENMAKER, B0 Column Video Board to provide a full professional system.

 This is actual text created on a C64 with Copy-Writer and printed on an EPSON printer.
-The double column print mode
+The double column print mode was used.